Which neighborhood in Pacific Beach is best for you?

 The highest priced homes in Pacific Beach are oceanfront or bayfront, ranging well over $1,000,000.

-The highest priced sale recorded in Pacific Beach for a house was in July of 2020 when 3701 Ocean Front Walk sold for $9,900,000.
-The second highest sale was 4908 Crystal Drive, which sold for $8,450,000 in December of 2017.
+The second highest sale was in July of 2020 when 3701 Ocean Front Walk sold for $9,900,000.
+The third highest sale was 4908 Crystal Drive, which sold for $8,450,000 in December of 2017.
 Crystal Drive is located near Law Street beach, in North PB, and is considered to be an oceanfront property.

 All 15 of the highest priced sales in Pacific Beach are waterfront properties ranging from Mission Beach, to Crown Point, to North PB.